-We have since 1996 experienced significant growth in sales of the Westwood Funds through third-party distribution programs, which are programs sponsored by third-party intermediaries that offer their customers a variety of competing products and administrative services.
-Most of the sales growth from our third-party distribution programs is from NTF programs with no transaction fees payable by the customer.
-Approximately \$264.8 million, or 49.3%, of our AUM in the Westwood Funds as of December 31, 2009 were obtained through NTF Programs.
-The cost of participating in third-party distribution programs is higher than our direct distribution costs, and it is anticipated that the cost of third-party distribution programs will increase in the future.
+We have since 1996 experienced significant growth in sales of the Westwood Funds through Third-Party Distribution Programs, which are programs sponsored by third-party intermediaries that offer their customers a variety of competing products and administrative services.
+Most of the sales growth from our Third-Party Distribution Programs is from programs with no transaction fees payable by the customer, which we refer to as NTF Programs.
+Approximately \$265.5 million, or 58.8%, of our assets under management in the Westwood Funds as of December 31, 2008 were obtained through NTF Programs.
+The cost of participating in Third-Party Distribution Programs is higher than our direct distribution costs, and it is anticipated that the cost of Third-Party Distribution Programs will increase in the future.
 Any increase would be likely to have an adverse effect on our profit margins and results of operations.
-In addition, there can be no assurance that the third-party distribution programs will continue to distribute the Westwood Funds.
-At December 31, 2009, approximately 89% of the NTF Program net assets in the Westwood Funds are attributable to two NTF Programs.
-The decision by these third-party distribution programs to discontinue distribution of the Westwood Funds, or a decision by Teton to withdraw one or more of the Westwood Funds from the programs, could have an adverse effect on our growth of AUM.
+In addition, there can be no assurance that the Third-Party Distribution Programs will continue to distribute the Westwood Funds.
+At December 31, 2008, approximately 89% of the NTF Program net assets in the Westwood Funds are attributable to two NTF Programs.
+The decision by these Third-Party Distribution Programs to discontinue distribution of the Westwood Funds, or a decision by Teton to withdraw one or more of the Westwood Funds from the programs, could have an adverse effect on our growth of assets under management.